POWER OF ONE VOLUNTEER PROGRAM

 - Tutoring with After-school Programs

-Anyone interested in learning more about giving their time and talents to classrooms is invited to join Power of One.
+Anyone interested in learning more about sharing their time and talents in the Shoreline and Lake Forest Park schools is invited to join Power of One.
 Volunteers must undergo a Washington State Patrol background check and be consistent and reliable.
+Volunteers are asked to give at least one hour once a week, with flexibility for vacations and appointments.

-Benefits of joining Power of One include a school district photo badge, access to free training and workshops, and coordinator support.
+Some of the benefits of joining Power of One include support from the program coordinator, a school district photo badge, and access to free training and workshops.
+Other benefits include the rewarding feeling of helping others, being part of a school community, and watching children learn.

 Power of One is a partnership of the Shoreline-LFP Senior Center and the Shoreline School District.
 It is also supported by the Shoreline Public Schools Foundation.
-It started in 1996 as a way to get members of the community involved in their neighborhood schools.
+Power of One was founded in 1996 as a way to get members of the community involved in their neighborhood schools.

-To get started, contact Volunteer Program Coordinator, Terry Monette by email, text or phone:
+If you are interested in learning more, contact Power of One Volunteer Program Coordinator Terry Monette by email, text or phone: